Boxing on TV: watch boxing on Sky, BT Sport and more - Mash Viral

-It has been a big year for boxing, but there will be more in 2019.
+This year will be a big year for boxing, with numerous major confrontations that will take place in 2020.

-Anthony Joshua won back his world title tires from Andy Ruiz Jr. after a points win in Saudi Arabia.
+Anthony Joshua will hope to defend his regained belts, while Deontay Wilder and Tyson Fury hope that their rematch will deliver the same fireworks as their original guess.

 But there are lots of great fights that are broadcast every week, apart from mega battle with Joshua and others.